 In Experiment 3, we examined whether specific and individuated death awareness increases the likelihood that the two conflicting needs, the need for advancement and the need for security, will be integrated.
-For that purpose, we modified an experimental task developed by (63) that subtly activates the two needs.
+For that purpose, we modified an experimental task developed by (64) that subtly activates the two needs.
 Participants complete a maze in which they guide a mouse either to nourishment (i.e., cheese) or safety (i.e., away from an owl).
-The mazes activate semantic and procedural representations associated with advancement needs such as approaching nourishment, or security needs such as avoiding danger (62).
-The task has been implemented extensively in investigations on the influence of growth or security needs upon creativity, attention, and analytical problem-solving (64).
+The mazes activate semantic and procedural representations associated with advancement needs such as approaching nourishment, or security needs such as avoiding danger (63).
+The task has been implemented extensively in investigations on the influence of growth or security needs upon creativity, attention, and analytical problem-solving (65).
 We modified the task for use as a dependent variable to test whether the relevance of growth and security needs differs as a function of specific and individuated mortality awareness.
 Participants undertook the DR manipulation (vs. controls) and then were asked to provide feedback on two computerized mazes.
 They learned that, based on their feedback, only one maze would be developed and applied in future research.
 After reading a description of each maze game, participants stated how motivated they would be to play each game.

 We hypothesized that DR would facilitate identity integration.
 Participants in this condition would view the needs as equally important to their identity, and, as a consequence, would be equally motivated to play the maze games.
-However, participants in the control conditions would lean in favor of one maze (i.e., the security-based maze), and, as such, would be more strongly motivation to play this maze.
+However, participants in the control conditions (i.e., the MS or dentist condition) would lean in favor of one maze (i.e., the security-based maze), and, as such, would be more strongly motivation to play this maze.
 We reasoned that control participants would favor the security maze, because it is more representative of a typical computer game in which the player must pursue a goal (i.e., safety) while avoiding obstacles (i.e., a hungry owl).

 Method

 Participants.
 We tested 90 students (49 women, 40 men, 1 unreported), from the University of Essex aged 18-56 years (M = 24.83, SD = 6.80), in exchange for £3 payment.
+The majority of participants were White British (15.7%), White European (23.6%) or Indian (15.7%) followed by Black African (4.5%), Chinese (4.5%), Black Caribbean (1.1%) and Bangladeshi (1.1%).
+15.7% of participants did not specify their race.
 The core design was a 3 (condition: DR, MS, non-existential) X 2 (game order: find the cheese first, escape the owl first) between-subjects Analysis of Covariance (ANCOVA), in which we controlled for baseline levels of enjoyment of computer games (see below).
 We added the motivation to play each game (find the cheese & escape the owl) as a repeated measures factor (see below).
 The Ethics Committee of the University of Essex approved the experiment.
 All the participants provided informed written consent prior to participation.